aws-samples/sample-eks-backup-with-trident-protect/README.md

 For customers running applications and workloads on Kubernetes, protecting resources and data from accidental deletion or hardware failures is crucial for maintaining business continuity and meeting compliance requirements.
 While Kubernetes provides high availability through its control plane and worker node redundancy, it does not inherently protect against human errors, such as accidental deletion of namespaces, deployments, or persistent volumes, nor does it safeguard against regional failures or data corruption.

 The complexity of modern microservices architectures and the increasing scale of Kubernetes deployments make it even more critical to maintain regular, tested backups that can be restored consistently across different environments and regions.
 This includes backing up essential components such as entire namespaces, persistent volumes containing application data, custom resources, and configuration objects.
 Without proper backup mechanisms, organizations risk extended outages, data loss, and potential breach of service level agreements (SLAs), which can result in significant financial impact and damage to customer trust.
-This blog post will introduce a new data protection tool, and provide a step-by-step guide to implementing a proof-of-concept within a Kubernetes environment.
+This blog post will introduce a new data protection tool and provide a step-by-step guide to implementing a proof-of-concept within a Kubernetes environment.

 ### Trident Protect
 [NetApp Trident Protect](https://docs.netapp.com/us-en/trident/trident-protect/learn-about-trident-protect.html) is a new, free-to-use tool from NetApp that provides Kubernetes cluster data protection, data migration, disaster recovery, and movement of containerized workloads across public clouds (such as AWS) and on-premises environments.
 It enables on-demand or on-schedule data protection tasks for Kubernetes cluster resources and persistent volumes to externally supported storage backends like Amazon S3.
 It offers automation capabilities through its Kubernetes-native API and powerful `tridentctl-protect` CLI, enabling programmatic access for seamless integration with existing workflows.
-AWS users can leverge Trident Protect to handle operations like cross-cluster disaster recovery (between regions or within a region), migration of stateful services between storage services, or moving resources running on a self-managed Kubernetes cluster into [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/pm/eks/).
+AWS users can leverage Trident Protect to handle operations like cross-cluster disaster recovery (between regions or within a region), migration of stateful services between storage services, or moving resources running on a self-managed Kubernetes cluster into [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/pm/eks/).

 ![trident-protect](images/trident-protect.png)

 In this blog post, we will focus on using Trident Protect with our AWS retail sample store application to handle data protection and migration tasks running on an Amazon EKS cluster.
-We'll also deep-dive into some backup, recovery, and storage migration options that will help you decide what is best to implement in your organization's environment.
+We'll also dive deep into some backup, recovery, and storage migration options that will help you decide what is best to implement in your organization's environment.

 The architecture below creates backups in our local region, which can be used to restore other namespaces within the same cluster and migrate from different AWS storage services.